amith1315/SafeType-AI/README.md

-# Key Guardian 🛡️
+# SafeType-Ai 🛡️
 **AI-Powered Parental Control for Safer Digital Experiences**

 ## Overview

-**Key Guardian** is a parental control application designed to help parents monitor their child's online activity and ensure a safer digital environment.
+**SafeType AI** is a parental control application designed to help parents monitor their child's online activity and ensure a safer digital environment.
 The application is installed on the child's laptop, where it **detects and logs keystrokes** in real-time.
 The captured data is sent to an **AI-based backend** that analyzes the keystrokes to detect the use of **abusive language** or **NSFW content**.